FilecoinFoundationWeb/filecoin-foundation/src/content/pages/orbit.md

     ]
 seo:
   title: Filecoin Orbit Community Program – Events, Hackathons, Initiatives
   description: "Open the doors to a better internet for everyone.
-Join the Filecoin Orbit community of ambassadors, promoting revolutionary Filecoin and IPFS technology."
+Join the Filecoin Orbit community of ambassadors, promoting revolutionary technologies, like Filecoin and IPFS."
 ---